lineGrip Safety and Warnings

 When following the safety instructions in your manual, the chances of your lineGrip failing, or even behaving unexpectantly, are near to zero.

-Be aware, that the most common reason for unexpected lineGrip behaviour is excessive temperature!
+Be aware, that the most common reason for unexpected lineGrip behaviour is high temperature!

 Take safety precuations!
 Be aware, that high temperature will reduce the gripping power of the rubber!
 You as the operator are responsible to take any necessary safety precautions, to avoid accidents in case of slippage (e.g. reliable backup, keep bystanders clear)!